 196—Judah on the Brink of Destruction (2 Kings 24; 2 Chronicles 36; 1 Nephi 1) Tells of Jeremiah’s prophecies and warnings to King Zedekiah and the Jews of their impending destruction unless they surrender to the Babylonians.

-197—Hananiah (Jeremiah 27-28) Tells of a false prophet foretelling deliverance from the Babylonians.
-Jehovah commands Jeremiah to tell the people they trusted in a lie; he foretells the death of Hananiah that year, which was fulfilled.
+197—Hananiah (Jeremiah 27-28) Tells of a false prophet named Hananiah prophesying deliverance from the Babylonians.
+Jehovah commands Jeremiah to tell the people they were trusting in a lie; he foretells the death of Hananiah that year, which prophecy was fulfilled.

 198—Jeremiah’s Imprisonment (Jeremiah 32, 37, 38, 39) Tells of Jeremiah’s imprisonment and his various conversations with Zedekiah—which Zedekiah would not heed.
 It also tells how Ebed-Melech was to be spared because he intervened to save Jeremiah’s life.

 199—A Watchman to the House of Israel (Ezekiel 1-5, 18) Tells of Ezekiel’s call as a prophet to Israel.
 It includes the three demonstrations he was to give to the people of the siege and of the taking of Jerusalem.

 200—Judah, the Harlot Wife (Ezekiel 6-16) Tells Ezekiel’s parable depicting Judah as an unfaithful wife to Jehovah, but promising that Jehovah would remember His covenant to her and would redeem her in the last days.